Care experienced students

 The one thing that students talk about the most at the University of Stirling is the sense of community.
 As one of the smaller sized universities in Scotland students from all different backgrounds come together on a beautiful campus and are able to settle in and make friends easily.

 There is student accommodation on and off campus, guaranteed throughout the year for care experienced students, with support and advice close at hand to help you whenever you need it.
-You can talk to our Money Advisers, get support from the disability team or simply go to the Students’ Union and introduce yourself to the non-traditional student adviser.
+You can talk to our Money Advisers, get support from the disability team or simply go to the Students’ Union and introduce yourself to the non-traditional student officer.

 Get in touch – it's as easy as that!